 - Dubai Civil Defence (DCD): Verifies fire resistance for PIR and Rockwool panels.

-- Estidama: Aligns with the UAE’s sustainability framework, emphasizing energy-efficient materials.
+- Estidama: Aligns with DUBAI’s sustainability framework, emphasizing energy-efficient materials.

 - FM Approvals: Validates performance in fire and environmental testing.

-Suppliers should provide documentation to confirm compliance, ensuring panels meet the UAE’s building codes for urban and industrial projects.
+Suppliers should provide documentation to confirm compliance, ensuring panels meet DUBAI’s building codes for urban and industrial projects.

 Service Offerings